-Note: Designed for students majoring or considering a major in HPE
+Note: Designed for students majoring in HPE

 A survey course designed to introduce the nature of study, interrelationships, and career options related to academic disciplines and programs associated with physical education, health education, sport management, dance, and the areas of study included in sports medicine and exercise science.
 Recommended to be taken in the freshman or sophomore year.